rkulla/vimogen/README.md

 A: Even if you've created a symlink from ~/.vim/ to ~/Dropbox/path/to/.vim/, that will only help you keep your existing versions of plugins synchronized.
-Vimogen allow you to also automatically pull from all your plugins' git repositories in order to keep them up-to-date by starting vimogen and typing 3 to run the updater.
+Vimogen allows you to also automatically pull from all your plugins' git repositories in order to keep them up-to-date by starting vimogen and typing 3 to run the updater.

 __Q: What does zero-configuration mean?__